diantonioandrea/pacs-project/README.md

 Key components include:

 - `include/`: Definitions of methods and classes.
-    - `Type.hpp`: Definitions of the custom concepts.
+    - `Type.hpp`: Definitions of the custom concepts and types.
     - `Algebra.hpp`: Methods for matrices and vectors.
     - `Geometry.hpp`: Definitions of geometrical objects and methods.
     - `Matrix.hpp`: Implementation of matrices.